linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Asset Pricing Models/General Principles of Asset Pricing.md

 $$
 \tilde {x} = \left\{ \begin{array}{c c} v _ {1}, & \text {S t a t e 1} \\ v _ {2}, & \text {S t a t e 2} \\ \vdots & \vdots \\ v _ {s}, & \text {S t a t e s} \end{array} \right. \tag {1}
 $$ where the  $v$ 's are the values of the security in the  $m$  states.
 For example, suppose state  $s = 4$ , then a security with payoff (1.10, 1.10, 1.10, 1.10)' is a well-defined security in our four-state economy.
-Suppose further that the price of this security is  $1, then this security earns$ 0.10 or 10\% ($0.1/$1) regardless of the state.
+Suppose further that the price of this security is  \$1, then this security earns\$ 0.10 or 10\% ($0.1/$1) regardless of the state.
 Hence, this security is risk free with a rate of return of 10\% regardless of the state of the economy.

 Suppose now that there is a total of  $N$  securities,  $\tilde{x}_1,\dots ,\tilde{x}_N,$  in an economy of  $s$  states.
 We can summarize the payoffs next period of all the  $N$  securities by using the following matrix,